LaravelDaily/Laravel-Reservations-Course/course/08 - Homepage.md

 ## Showing Activities on the Homepage

-Now we can show activities on the homepage by paginating them and showing `No activities` if there are non.
-On the homepage, we will show upcoming activities and order them by `start_time` in a simple grid layout.
+Now we can show activities on the homepage by paginating them and showing `No activities` if there are none.

+On the homepage, we will show upcoming activities and order them by `start_time` in a simple 3x3 grid layout, 9 records per page.

 **app/Http/Controllers/HomeController.php**:
 ```php